-A reference implementation of CORD combines commodity servers, white-box switches, and disaggregated access technologies with open source software to provide an extensible service delivery platform.
-This gives network operators the means to configure, control, and extend CORD to meet their operational and business objectives.
-And, as a general-purpose platform, CORD will be enable the delivery of a wide range of innovative services including fiber-to-the-home, trusted operator-provided services, and untrusted third-party services.
+CORD combines commodity servers, white-box switches, and disaggregated access technologies with open source software to provide an extensible service delivery platform — enabling network operators to configure, control, and meet their operational and business objectives.
+Additionally, CORD enables the delivery of a wide range of innovative services, including fiber-to-the-home, trusted operator-provided services, and untrusted third-party services.

-Enabling programmable network observability in CORD requires a monitoring service which fetches information from different CORD network elements and makes this information available to one or more analytics applications, running on top of CORD.
-This monitoring service is defined as A-CORD, or analytics for CORD.
+However, monitoring your CORD environment is no trivial task.
+You need a monitoring service that captures information from different CORD network elements and consolidates it into one or more analytics applications running on top of the platform itself.
+This monitoring service is known as A-CORD, which stands for "Analytics for CORD."

 The A-CORD Platform

-A-CORD reference architecture is based on a 3-tier model, which includes programmable virtual probes, XOS monitoring-as-a-service, and analytics engines.
-Analytics engines continuously monitor and analyze probe data to derive control decisions, ultimately making the central office network more autonomous. = This enables programmable observability through “closed-loop-control.”
+A-CORD reference architecture delivers comprehensive visibility based on a three-tier model, including programmable virtual probes, XOS Monitoring-as-a-Service, and analytics engines.
+By continuously monitoring and analyzing probe data to enable control decisions, the analytics engines ultimately make your central office network more autonomous — enabling programmable monitoring through closed-loop-control.

-A-CORD spins-up virtual data collectors, dynamically associates data collectors with virtual probes, coordinates among data collectors, and maintains the health and availability of the CORD environment overall.
-It provides programmatic interfaces to control level of observability, and decouples analytics applications from underlying probes, thereby enabling true multi-vendor environments.
+As A-CORD spins up virtual data collectors, it dynamically associates data collectors with virtual probes, coordinates among data collectors, and maintains the health and availability of the CORD environment overall.
+In doing so, the platform provides programmatic interfaces to control your level of monitoring while decoupling analytics applications from underlying probes — enabling true multi-vendor environments.